 Go Vertical for Cold Water Fishing

 With the cold water temps of winter upon us, we know that oxygen is now carried down into varying levels or depths of a lake allowing fish to go into these deeper areas.
 This crisp late fall air that signals the approach of winter, also signals many anglers to hang up their fishing gear,

 but to us it sends the signal to change fishing techniques and presentations which often includes vertical fishing, which worked during summer, will now also work once it turns cooler.

 I am sure we have all vertical fished for Crappie with a jig and minnow over a brush pile; in fact, we did it in late fall few years ago and will talk about that trip later.
-The one deadly lure we will talk most about may be found in most anglers tackle box but rarely used, it is the jigging spoon.
+The one deadly lure we will talk most about may be found in many anglers tackle box but rarely used, it is the jigging spoon.

 The jigging spoon is our specialty bait for deep fish when water temps dip to 50 and below, when fish are schooling, although when fishing is tough, we may pull out a jigging spoon year round.
 Equipment includes ultra-sensitive rod, good quality line, a ball-bearing swivel, a variety of sizes or colors of spoons and good electronics to help locate schools of essential baitfish.
 By using a swivel to prevent line twist, we find you can remove the split ring from the spoon.
 We will usually use 10 pound line but go to a little heavier line in deep water to get a better hook set and Linda prefers to use Fireline because it gives her a better feel and the no stretch for good hook sets.